subvisual/guides/README.md

 Credits
 -------

-Thanks to [thoughtbot](http://thoughtbot.com/) from whom this guides are based.
+Thanks to [thoughtbot](http://thoughtbot.com/) from whom these guides are based.

-This guides are maintained by [Subvisual](https://subvisual.co) The names and logos for Subvisual are trademarks of GB-Software As A Service, Lda.
+These guides are maintained by [Subvisual](https://subvisual.co) The names and logos for Subvisual are trademarks of GB-Software As A Service, Lda.

-This guides are © 2015 GB-Software As A Service, Lda.
+These guides are © 2016 GB-Software As A Service, Lda.
 They are distributed under the [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/).